Why Choose Advo Medical Waste Disposal Company?

 - Such other waste material that results from the administration of medical care to a patient whether human or animal by a health care provider and is found by the director in consultation with the division of public health services or state veterinarian to pose a threat to human health or the environment due to its infectious nature.

 Cities We Service in New Hampshire

-Manchester, Nashua, Concord, Dover, Rochester, Keene, Portsmouth, Laconia, Claremont, Lebanon, Somersworth, Berlin, Franklin and more.
+We proudly serve the following cities in New Hampshire: Manchester, Nashua, Concord, Dover, Rochester, Keene, Portsmouth, Laconia, Claremont, Lebanon, Somersworth, Berlin, Franklin and all other cities in NH.

 Get your quote